CaptainQuark/redux-sands/README.md

   }
 }
 ```
 As far as basic use cases go, that's it!
 No more hassle with manually creating actions, mappings and endless switches.
 Action-types get inferred automatically, as well as the linking to the reducer.
-You can focus on the acutal app logic without having to deal with refactoring etc.
+You can focus on the actual app logic without having to deal with refactoring etc.
 <br/><br/>

 Furthermore, `ReduxWrapper` provides additional skills to simplify redux-usage: